PwnHubCTF/installation/README.md

 - token: GithubUsername:GithubToken, ex Foobar:ghp_dsq5F6ug775zHjif975
 - domain: url or ip of the server, ex 56.43.32.55

-> At the end of installation, there is a token printed.
-You need to save, and set it in the ctf config
+> At the end of installation, a token will be printed.
+You need to keep it and set it in the ctf configuration

   ## Usage of script_bot-xss.sh